-If you have an old dog who’s losing weight and muscle mass, you are probably concerned and looking for ways to exercise it to help improve its condition.
+If you have an old dog that’s not so keen on walks or you are unsure whether your regular routine is too intense for your aging dog, you are probably looking for ways to exercise them in a way that is adapted to their life stage.
 Older dogs tend to spend a lot more time lying around and might not be interested in getting fit.
 It’s also common to be afraid of injuring your old dog with strenuous activity.
 Keep reading while we address these problems and show you several things you can do to help get your pet motivated and back in shape to help them live a longer, healthier life.

 1. Check With Your Veterinarian